-The post Stock market crash: 2 of the best UK shares I’d buy in an ISA to make a million appeared first on The Motley Fool UK.
+The post Stock market crash: 2 of the best high-dividend-yield UK shares I’d buy in an ISA to get rich appeared first on The Motley Fool UK.

 - Stock market crash: 3 cheap shares I’d buy today to get rich and retire early